 There are Hundreds of Species to See in Bend

-For scenic birding road trips near Bend, be sure to get a copy of the Oregon Cascades Birding Trail Guide, which includes maps and detailed information about pull-offs and walking trails.
-Stop by the Visit Bend Welcome Center to pick up a free copy of the Old Mill District and Deschutes River Corridor Birding Check List, as well as more detailed forest and road maps to help you plan your trip.
+Stop by the Visit Bend Visitor Center to pick up a free copy of the Old Mill District and Deschutes River Corridor Birding Checklist and other detailed forest and road maps to help you plan your trip.